 Though the decision to take down a tree is never an easy one for a property owner, waiting too long after detection of EAB infestation can significantly narrow the options for safe removal of the ash tree.
 Advanced decay of the tree may make climbing and rigging the tree too dangerous for the arborist to undertake.
 At that point, the only safe option for removal may be felling the tree, which, depending on the tree’s location on the property, may threaten other valuable trees and structures in its proximity.

 The Benefits of an EAB Management Plan for Your Property

 The best defense is a good offense.
 Call in your tree care professional to determine the presence and severity of an EAB infestation in your ash trees.
-Then you can work together to devise a comprehensive, reasonable, and multi-phased management plan that makes the most sense for you: which healthy trees can be treated to prevent EAB attack; which favorite trees with early infestation can be treated to save or extend their life; which dead or decayed trees should be marked for removal.
+Then you can work together to devise a comprehensive, reasonable, and multi-phased management plan that makes the most sense for you: which healthy trees can be treated to prevent EAB attack, which favorite trees with early infestation can be treated to save or extend their life, and which dead or decayed trees should be marked for removal.
 On this last point, creating an EAB management plan makes particular financial sense for owners with a large number of ashes on their property.
-Tree removal is expensive; a smart, multi-phase strategy can allow any necessary take-downs to occur over a number of years - a boon for your budgeting.
+Tree removal is expensive; a smart, multi-phase strategy can allow any necessary take-downs to occur over a number of years – a boon for your budgeting.

 For more information on emerald ash borer inoculation treatment and control options, contact us today for a complimentary consultation from our fully trained and certified arborists.
 Don’t let an emerald ash borer infestation devastate your landscape.
 Save your trees and click here to find the office nearest you.